xinzhel/learn-nlp-by-code/cmd_interface.md

 Since this part has been explained very well in the [official guide], I just summarize some points to benefit further exploration.
 * JSON key parsing: match class argument names of objects to be constructed.
 * JSON value parsing: type annotation (e.g., int) is used to parse values from JSON into correct data types of class arguments for objects to be constructed.
+* Recursively parsing: If an argument of `Model` are another `Model` object or any object requiring arguments, this could be defined by nested JSON dictionary.
+Of course, the object has to be constructed from the class inheriting `FromParam`.
+This actually limits us to directly use Pytorch code if we want to benefit from JSON definitions.

+###
-Actually, if we have workflows containing many unstructured objects, this idea would lead to messy json files.
+I think, if we have workflows containing many unstructured objects, this idea would lead to messy json files.
 But objects required for deep learning workflows (e.g., training) tend to have common operations and could be collected into a few abstract classes (e.g., `Model`, `DataReader`).
-This is indeed the concept of polymorphism which would be discussed lastly as an optional part.

-### How this construction could be performed recursively?

-### (Optional) How to deal with the polymorphism?

-* abstract base classes: encapsulate common operations
-* concrete instantiations: low-level details of data processing or model operations
+This idea is actually one of foundamental objected-oriented priciples: polymorphism where abstract base classes encapsulate common operations, and concrete instantiations handle low-level details of data processing or model operations.

+## AllenNLP registration design

+Specifically, `allennlp` uses `Registrable`

 `Registration`: decorator